-The problem is if I did that, I’d have to put on the air conditioning, and I don’t like air conditioning.
+The problem is if I did that, I’d have to put on air conditioning, and I don’t like air conditioning.
 Awful devices, those.
-Apart from preserving lettuce from Salinas and the gelato I occasionally buy at DeLillo’s Pastry, I can’t see a reason for them, at least not at freezing temperatures.
-There is a grocery store on Arthur Avenue where I have to put on a coat if I stay longer than ten minutes.
+Apart from preserving lettuce from Salinas and the gelato I occasionally buy at the pastry shop downstairs, I don’t see any reason for them, at least not at freezing temperatures.
+There is a grocery store around the corner where I have to put on a coat if I stay longer than ten minutes.
 The checkout clerks are bundled up, too.

 But the worst, the lowest level of this Dante-esque noise hell, is reserved for the back-up beep.
 Originally created in response to a tragic event involving the death of a child, the back-up beep has now morphed into an omnipresent background element that permeates every aspect of our lives.
 It is so prevalent that we rarely notice it anymore, accepting it as part of our post-modern condition.
 But we pay a price for allowing noise to seep into our unconscious in this way.

 Think about it.
 Noise in all its forms has become our worst enemy.
 It deprives us of concentration, conversation, sleep, peace, and sanity.
 The back-up beep is the most cunning expression of this evil because it is subtle when compared to things like fire engines, Mister Frostee, or my microwave, which not only beeps but has a “nag beep,” supposedly reminding me when I leave leftovers in after thirty seconds.
 I’d like to meet the engineer who thought that one up.